eq-lab/warden-yield-docs/docs/manage-your-stake.md

 3. On the next screen, you can check the details of your stake.
 To stake more, click **Stake More**.

 :::tip
 You can [stake more](manage-your-stake) of the same asset but only using the **same Warden address**.
-However, you can use other Warden addresses for other assets.
+You can use other Warden addresses for other assets.
 :::

 :::tip